 Calculus for Business & Economics is a course designed for students in business, management, economics, and social sciences who require more advanced mathematics.
 The course emphasizes on applications of derivatives and integrals.
 Topics include functions, limits, continuity, graphing, differentiation, and integration.
 (C-ID: MATH 140) (CSU, UC, AVC)

 MATH 150 CALCULUS AND ANALYTIC GEOMETRY

-Prerequisite: Completion of MATH 140 or placement by multiple measures.
+Prerequisite: Completion of MATH 140 or Eligibility for MATH 150 (AVC Palcement through multiple measures).